 Best Ways To Light A Cigar

-First and foremost let’s take a look at the best ways to light a cigar.
+First and foremost let’s take a look at the best ways to light your cigar.

 Butane lighters- the best and most reliable way to light cigars.
-Torch lighters are great for lighting cigars, they also have a much higher success rate of keeping a cigar lit.
+Torch lighters are great for lighting cigars, they also have a much higher success rate of keeping the cigar lit and avoid an uneven burn.
 Take a look at our best cigar lighter selections.

 If you aren’t into such a big lighter then the smaller butane lighters are probably more for you.

-The huge advantage and possibly reason why cigar aficionados like using them is that there are no chemicals, no fuel, no butane, no sulfur and no phosphorous.
-Meaning your cigar is going to be enjoyed with all its’ flavors and aromas in tact.
+The huge advantage and possibly the reason why cigar aficionados like using them are that there are no chemicals, no fuel, no butane, no sulfur, and no phosphorous.
+Meaning your cigar is going to be enjoyed with all its’ flavors and aromas intact.